-Do you want to build something with your hands and have grown tired of blocks and bricks?
+Do you want to build something with your hands and have grown tired of blocks and bricks or perhaps more complex hobbies like salt water fish tanks and studying historical Chinese art?
 It is time to try the impressively rewarding hobby of model building.
 Here you will get answers of a few of the most common questions about the models, and when you are done reading it till the end, you can easily choose your first model kit and required supplies.
 Let’s get started.

 What are Model Kits?